Prepare a Cluster

 597

-1. Enter a name for the bucket.
+1. Enter a label (also known in the Linode UI as a "name") for the bucket.
 Hydrolix will store all of your row data in this bucket.
-Choose a region; we recommend Atlanta:
+Choose a region, preferring the region where you intend to configure your Kubernetes cluster:

 482

-1. Add the bucket region and URL to your env.sh file.
-A full list of region codes can be found here in the Linode documentation.
+2. Record the bucket region identifier for later use in the Set Environment Variables section.
+A full list of region codes can be found in the Linode documentation.
+For example, Atlanta, GA's identifier is us-southeast-1.

 Next, create an access key so Hydrolix can securely connect to your storage bucket.
 Within the Linode Cloud console, navigate to the "Object Storage" page.
 Click on "Access Keys" to view the access keys tab: